uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/algorithms/decomposition/pca.rst

 The final step is to sort the set of pairs :math:`(\lambda_i, \upsilon_i)` in the descending order by :math:`\lambda_i` and form the resulting matrix :math:`T = (\upsilon_{i,1}, \cdots, \upsilon_{i,r}), \quad 1 \leq i \leq p`.
-Additionally, the means and variances of the initial dataset are computed.
+Additionally, the means and variances of the initial dataset shall be returned.

 .. _pca_t_math_svd: